Silica Dust Safety for Concrete Cutting Pros

 The Bottom Line on Silica Dust Safety

 This guide is about safety, not product sales — but quality PPE matters.
-Search Amazon for “P100 half-face respirator” (3M 6300 series is the industry standard), “ANSI Z87 safety glasses”, and “cut-resistant gloves ANSI A4” for concrete cutting PPE.
+The picks below are the field-standard products for concrete cutting silica protection.

-For diamond blades and cutting tools, browse Virginia Abrasives on Amazon →
+For diamond blades that support wet cutting (the most effective dust control), browse Virginia Abrasives on Amazon →.

 Frequently Asked Questions